Car Insurance in Louisville

 Louisville Car Insurance Costs by ZIP Code

-In Louisville, car insurance rates by ZIP code range from $63 to $218 per month.
-ZIP code 40219 is the most expensive, while 40222 is the cheapest.
-Check the average rates for your ZIP code on the table below.
+In Louisville, monthly car insurance rates vary by ZIP code, ranging from $63 to $218.
+Drivers in ZIP code 40219 pay the most, while those in 40222 enjoy the lowest rates.
+You can see the average cost for your area in the table below.

 40222$63$113